rahulsust/rahulsust.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome 👋

-I am **Rahul**, an independent researcher focused on **quantum resources for computation**.
+I am **Rahul Dev Sharma**, an independent researcher focused on **quantum resources for computation**.
 My work spans the fundamental, structural, and practical aspects of quantum information:

 - **Magic states** – resource theory for universal quantum computation
 - **Cluster states** – resouce for measurement-based quantum computation (MBQC)